-- i.
-Schools may not conduct team practices outside the respective ASAA season of play.
-The definition of a 'team practice' is an organized sport specific ASAA activity, with multiple team members from the same school, under the supervision of a coach from the same school, where they direct or conduct sport specific drills for the athletes.
-Contests and practices for all sports shall be restricted to the ASAA seasons of play for sports.
-No members of any coaching staff shall direct organized practice or game activities prior to the approved starting dates for in session sports. - ii.
+- II.
 Allowable 'out of season activities' are weight training and general conditioning programs.
 'Open' facilities are permitted but must adhere to the following guidelines: they must be open to public, they must be supervised by school personnel for safety reasons, they cannot be mandatory, and there can be no written or unwritten instructions.
-Site administrators and athletic directors are responsible for seeing that these rules are adhered to. - iii.
+Site administrators and athletic directors are responsible for seeing that these rules are adhered to. - iv.
 The intent of this rule is to ensure that high school teams are not assembled for coaching purposes outside of the ASAA seasons of play and gaining an advantage.
 Directed team-play and instruction are not permitted.
-Compliance is the responsibility of the school site administrators, athletic directors and/or coaches and is an expectation of the ASAA.
+Compliance is the responsibility of the school site administrators, athletic directors and/ or coaches and is an expectation of the ASAA.
 Reports of infractions will be dealt with pursuant to the ASAA Violations Policy listed below.